What is SCFM in Air Compressors – SCFM vs. CFM Explained

 What is SCFM in Air Compressors?

 Standard Cubic Feet per Minute (SCFM) is the flow rate of a gas or air through a compressor at standard temperature and pressure conditions.
 The standard temperature for calculating SCFM flow rate ranges from 60°F to 68°F, at a pressure of 14.7 psi and relative humidity of 36%.
-Since SCFM measures volumetric airflow at standard conditions, it will always be higher than the CFM value for an air compressor.
+Since SCFM measures volumetric airflow at standard conditions, it will always be higher than the CFM value for a compressed air system.

 What’s the Difference Between SCFM vs. CFM?